All Tendring based SME’s include self-employed and new business started between 23 March 2020 and November 2020 are eligible for this scheme

 Notification of Decisions

-Applications will be considered on behalf of the Council by the Revenues and Benefits Service.
+Applications will be considered on behalf of the Council by the Economic Growth Department.

 All decisions made will be notified to the applicant either in writing or by email.
 A decision shall be made as soon as practicable after an application is received.